shiroyasha/blog-source/source/posts/2017-11-13-advisory-locks-and-how-to-use-them.html.md

 acquire an advisory lock, you can pass any 64bit number to the function.
 This is the essence of advisory locking.
 You are basically locking up a number in the database, and your application needs to provide a meaning to that number.
 Alternatively, instead of passing one 64bit to the function, you can pass two 32bit numbers to the function.

+Like all locks in PostgreSQL, a complete list of advisory locks currently held by any session can be found in the pg_locks system view.

 Let's create two advisory locks, and observe their presence in the pg_locks system view: